 Everyone wants the assurance that their home is their safe place, but unfortunately this is not always the case.
 Sometimes, landlords can be lazy and fail to perform regular toxic mold inspections or remediation, and tenants may not notice until they start to exhibit symptoms.
-If you believe you are living with toxic mold in your apartment, follow the steps below and contact the toxic mold attorneys at Willoughby Brod to learn more about your rights and options.
+If you believe you are living with toxic mold in your apartment, follow the steps below and contact the toxic mold attorneys at Brod Law Firm to learn more about your rights and options.

 California Laws Regarding Toxic Mold